A guide to making your travel dreams a beautiful reality

 - Loyalty programs: Our loyalty goes to Hilton, Alaska Airlines, United Airlines, and Avis.

 - Reward Points from our credit cards, Specifically Chase Sapphire Reserve (Joelle) and American Express Platinum (Ryan).
-In the case of the Chase card, we have a Chase business credit card as well, and any points we collect there can be transferred to Chase Sapphire Reserve, so they are all in one place and get maximum travel value.
+In the case of the Chase card, we also have a Chase business credit card, and any points we collect there can be transferred to the Chase Sapphire Reserve.
+This way, they are all in one place, allowing us to get maximum travel value.

 But before we break that down, let’s look at one of our trips to whet your appetite.